 - starvation – relief, ag development, attack underlying poverty

 - crushing poverty – business or ag develop, land reform

-- illness – clean drinking water, cures for disease, primary health care for unprivileged, life extension
+- illness – clean drinking water, effective prevention, cures for disease, primary health care for unprivileged, life extension

 - exposure – building programs, economic development

 - accidents, etc – emergency services like police, fire, search and rescue, improving safety of things that take lives